 - Ultra Realistic 3D Fire Effects – Holographic flames look incredibly realistic and are projected onto a log set that physically sits inside of the firebox of the MagikFlame electric fireplace.
 30 different styles of flames are at your disposal to match whatever mood you are in.

 - Crackling Log Sounds – Realistic crackling log sounds will help make the realistic experience that much more authentic.
-On top of the realistic cracks and pops produced by MagikFlame, you can also choose to turn on sounds of nature as well.
+On top of the realistic crackles and pops produced by MagikFlame, you can also choose to turn on sounds of nature.

-- 5,200 BTU Heater – Inside of MagikFlame fireplaces is an infrared quartz heating device that is very efficient.
-It uses the minimal amount of electricity to easily warm an area of 1,000 square feet.
+- 5,200 BTU Heater – Inside of MagikFlame fireplaces is very efficient infrared quartz heating device.
+It uses a minimal amount of electricity to easily warm an area of 1,000 square feet.

-- Smartphone App – Enjoy effortlessly controlling every single part of your MagikFlame fireplace with the app that can be installed on your smartphone or tablet.
-Control your fireplace from anywhere within your home.
+- Smartphone App – Enjoy effortlessly controlling every single part of your MagikFlame fireplace with an app that can be installed on your smartphone or tablet.
+Control your fireplace from anywhere in your home.

 A few more resources you might find helpful: